-3 1-1 Stormwater Management Systems
+4 1-1 Stormwater Management Systems

-- 4 All projects requiring a Stormwater Management System (SMS) shall be designed to meet - 5 the following:
+All projects requiring a Stormwater Management System (SMS) shall be designed to meetthe following:

-6 1-1.1.
+7 1-1.1.
 Stormwater Quality (treatment)

-- 7 Projects that require a Stormwater Management System (SMS) shall at a minimum be - 8 designed to provide for the treatment of the first 1⁄2" of runoff which shall be recovered in 72 - 9 hours.
-The entire dry ponds shall be recovered in less than seven days.
-The method of - treatment shall comply with the design methods referenced in the latest edition of the - 11 Environmental Resources Permit Applicants Handbook Volume II.
+Projects that require a Stormwater Management System (SMS) shall at a minimum be designed to provide for the treatment of the first 1⁄2" of runoff which shall be recovered in 72 hours.
+The method of treatment shall comply with the design methods referenced in the latest edition of the Environmental Resources Permit Applicants Handbook Volume II.
+The entire capacity of a dry pond shall be fully recovered within the following days between rain events: